What we do?

 Find out about our No Win.
 No Fee agreement and how it protects you financially during your claim process.

-Get the latest updates on Australian aviation accidents with comprehensive incident reporting.
+Get the latest updates on Australian aviation accidents and incidents.

-Get the latest update on global cruise ship incidents with our comprehensive monitoring system.
+Get the latest update on global cruise ship incidents and monitoring.

-Get the latest updates on Australian work accidents across various industries and workplaces.
+Get the latest updates on Australian work accidents across industries.

-Explore all news articles which have mentioned Carter Capner Law.
+Explore all news articles which have mentioned CCL across Queensland.

-Explore the history of advocacy for people's rights in Queensland and our role in landmark cases.
+History of advocacy for people's rights in Queensland and our commitment to justice.

 Our Queensland compensation team is here to help.
 Complete these quick steps to get started.